Skip to content

 The Criminal Threshold

 Art.
-379.2 CP establishes two criminal categories: driving with a blood alcohol concentration exceeding 0.60 mg/L (per se offense, no need to prove impairment), and driving under the influence of alcohol or drugs with any concentration if impairment is demonstrated behaviorally.
+379.2 CP establishes two criminal categories: driving with a blood alcohol concentration exceeding 0.60 mg/L (per se offence, no need to prove impairment), and driving under the influence of alcohol or drugs with any concentration if impairment is demonstrated behaviorally.
 The practical result: even with alcohol below the threshold, if impaired driving is proved, criminal liability can arise.

 What Happens After a Positive Test

 The procedure normally starts with a roadside screening test.
 If it is positive, the driver is taken to perform an evidential test on a different device, with a second measurement after a waiting interval, and must be informed of their rights — including the possibility of requesting a blood analysis to contrast the result.
 Everything is documented in the police report, which becomes the backbone of the case.
-DUI cases are usually channelled through fast-track proceedings, which means the hearing can take place within days of the arrest: the window to prepare a defense is short, and decisions about accepting or contesting the charge often have to be made very early.
+DUI cases are usually channelled through fast-track proceedings, which means the hearing can take place within days of the arrest: the window to prepare a defence is short, and decisions about accepting or contesting the charge often have to be made very early.

-How to Challenge Breathalyzer Evidence
+How to Challenge Breathalyser Evidence

-Spanish case law has established strict procedural requirements for breathalyzer evidence.
+Spanish case law has established strict procedural requirements for breathalyser evidence.
 Challenge grounds include: failure to offer the suspect a second test with a different device; failure to wait 10 minutes between tests; device not calibrated within required timeframe; administration not witnessed by two officers; failure to properly inform the suspect of their rights.
 Any single procedural defect can render the evidence inadmissible.

-Defense Options and Outcomes
+Defence Options and Outcomes

 Possible outcomes in DUI criminal cases range from full acquittal (procedural defect or insufficiency of evidence) to conformidad (plea agreement reducing penalty), to conviction.
 Key mitigation factors: no prior criminal record, cooperation with authorities, immediate cessation of driving, and voluntary payment of any civil liability.